michaelfester/docs/docs/reference/computed-columns/experimental-code-column.md

 The **glide.json** file contains high-level information about your code.
 In other words, this is where you define;

 1. The name and description of your column (as well as any other metadata you want)
-2. The names and types that you’ll be passing from Glide to your code (otherwise known as parameters)
+2. The names and types that you'll be passing from Glide to your code (otherwise known as parameters)
 3. The type of value you want your code to return to Glide (string, number, boolean, array, etc)

 The glide.json file is written in JSON.
 You can learn more about JSON [**here**](https://www.w3schools.com/whatis/whatis_json.asp).